cyxzheng/cyxzheng.github.io/_projects/crux.md

 Savings goals was a feature we didn’t see too much of in other places.
 Our API supported this feature, so it was easy enough to implement on our end.
 We also saw a lot of enthusiasm for this feature, and some customers already had ideas about what they could save for if they had this feature in their current banking apps.

 I tested adding a goal, adding to a goal, and cashing out a goal.
+I wanted to make sure that these could be accomplished easily.

 <div class="case-image"><img src="/assets/images/projects/crux/goals1.png" data-zoom="zoom"></div>